RIPE-NCC/ripe-atlas-sagan/README.md

 ## Changelog

+* 0.4
+    * Added better Python3 support.
+Tests all pass now for ping, traceroute, ssl, and http measurements.
+    * Modified traceroute results to make use of `destination_ip_responded` and `last_hop_responded`, deprecating `target_responded`.
+See the docs for details.
 * 0.3
     * Added support for making use of some of the pre-calculated values in DNS measurements so you don't have to parse the abuf if you don't need it.